Customizing Themes - Icons and UI Controls

 IntelliJ Platform has default icon colors defined for Actions and Objects contexts.

-• Objects are Theme keys for icons that appear in the contexts of lists and trees, and represent entities like files, symbols, or run and debug configurations.
+Actionsare Theme keys for icons that appear in the context of toolbars and represent actions such as Compile, Run, or Debug.Objectsare Theme keys for icons that appear in the contexts of lists and trees and represent entities like files, symbols, or run and debug configurations.

 The UI Guideline for Icons defines the default hexadecimal RGB values of colors for Actions and Objects keys.
 Note that this document refers to Objects keys as "Noun icons."